Losing Weight Does Not Mean Giving up Protein

 Physicians know those traits all add up to metabolic syndrome, which can increase the risk of heart attack and stroke.
-And as the numbers of those with the syndrome go up, there is concern the decline in the rate of coronary heart disease could stop.
+And as the numbers of those with the syndrome go up, there is concern the current decline in the rate of coronary heart disease could stop.

 A typical strategy to combat metabolic syndrome includes not only exercise but also diets with lean proteins such as chicken and fish.